Parents: Keep reading for information relevant for

 - Witigo Parental Filter

-These are just some of the many platforms available.
+These are just a few of the many platforms available.
 Listing them here does not constitute an endorsement by Culture Reframed.
-Take the time to investigate what filters and monitoring apps are right for your family.
+Take the time to investigate which filters and monitoring apps are right for your family.

-The below video clips provide great information for parents, along with helpful conversation starters.
-We recommend watching them first, to identify those best suited to your child’s development and needs.
+The video clips below provide great information for parents, along with helpful conversation starters.
+We recommend watching them on your own first to identify those best suited to your child’s development and needs.